202212-GIZ-YE-FEW/recoded_student-store_codeForce-cap/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The Student Store software code is licensed under the Apache License, Version 2.0, and the documentation is licensed under Creative Commons (CC-BY-SA-3.0).
+The Student Store code is licensed under the Apache License, Version 2.0, and the documentation is licensed under Creative Commons (CC-BY-SA-3.0).
 The copyright is owned by CodeForce Team and contributors (see LICENSE)

-By contributing to the Student Store software project, you agree that your contributions will be licensed under the Apache License, Version 2.0.
+By contributing to the Student Store project, you agree that your contributions will be licensed under the Apache License, Version 2.0.
 This license grants users the freedom to use, modify, and distribute the software, as long as they adhere to certain conditions.

 Under the Apache License, Version 2.0, users are free to: